MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-create-network.md

 - A logical network with appropriate isolation settings is created and is set to be managed by the Microsoft network controller.
 Also, create the IP pools for this logical network.

 >[!NOTE]
-> If you want to deploy the VMs with dynamic IP on "no isolation" network, then IP pools are not required.
+> If you want to deploy the VMs with dynamic IP on **no isolation** network, then IP pools are not required.

 - By default, VMs connected to a VM network with network virtualization isolation setting can't connect to other networks.
 If you want your VM network to connect to other networks, you need to first deploy [SDN SLB ](sdn-slb.md) and [SDN gateway](sdn-gateway.md).